 During times of economic struggle, most small businesses end up making cuts and changes to keep their businesses in the green.
 From laying off staff to decreasing business travel, reducing marketing efforts and ending bonuses and raises temporarily – there are a variety of ways small businesses look to cut their expenses.
 At the same time, they look for ways to increase profitability – especially when operating with reduced staff.
-Technology becomes even more useful as small businesses strive to increase productivity and efficiency.
+Technology becomes even more useful as small businesses strive to increase productivity and efficiency for which we also recommend this guide about how to generate 1099 nec form.

 There are so many gadgets and technology solutions out there that it can be easy to buy more than you need, or to buy the wrong types of products that just don’t deliver the solutions your business needs.
 When deciding what types of technologies can help your business reach its goals, here are a few things to look for: